2022 Chapter Conference

 The keynote speaker was Daniel R. Wildcat, who spoke about “Traditional Ecological Knowledge & Ingenuity: Antidotes to Destruction in the Age of Global Climate Change.
 Learn more about Daniel Wildcat here.

 Did you miss the conference?
 You don’t have to miss out on the great information that was presented.
 Just click here to see the presentations.

 The 2022 Conference also held a reception and awards presentation at the Champions Club at Lambeau Field.

 The virtual conference offered 30 sessions covering the impacts of COVID-19, Racial Equity and Social Justice, Land Use, Law, Ethics, and much more.
 Access the 2020 conference program and conference presentations in the archive.

 The 2019 Upper Midwest Planning Conference in Eau Claire explored innovative work and research in planning.
 Access the 2019 conference program and conference presentations in the archive.

 The 2018 APA-Wisconsin Chapter conference was themed "Growing Inclusive Communities" and focused on equitable planning.
 Access the 2018 conference program and conference presentations in the archive.

 The 2017 APA-Wisconsin conference addressed "Getting There Together: Bridging the Divide."
 Access the 2017 conference program and eighteen conference presentations in the archive.

 The 2016 conference theme was "Planning for Prosperity: The Link Between Planning & Economic Development."
 Access the 2016 conference program and twenty-five conference presentation in the archive.

-Here is another link to the archive of past conference presentations on our old website.
 We do have an archive on our current website - see above for the links for each year (only goes back to 2016).